By Johanna Menzel

 Miniature Park Madurodam

-You are only spending a short time in the Netherlands but want to experience how a small country can be big?
+You are only having a short sightseeing in the Netherlands but want to experience how a small country can be big?
 Then visit the Madurodam Miniature Park!
 It is one of the most visited attractions during a holiday in the Netherlands!
 The park is filled with miniature versions of recognizable, important and famous buildings in the Netherlands.
 So you can finish your sightseeing in the Netherlands in just one day!
 See for example the King’s Palace, the Rijksmuseum, Schiphol airport and the tulip fields.
 To make it even more enjoyable not everything stands still, there are many moving vehicles in the tiny city.
 At Madurodam, you don’t just look, the park is very interactive.
 You can help to keep the country dry by closing a surge barrier, loading containers in the port of Rotterdam, or mixing your own beats at the DJ table.
-You will also learn more about Dutch history and see many sights and buildings that you would probably not see on a trip to the Netherlands.
+Then, you will also learn more about Dutch history and see many sights and buildings that you would probably not see on a trip to the Netherlands.
 You will find Madurodam in The Hague, near the beach.
 It is very easy to combine a visit at Madurodam with a day in the city of The Hague.

 Have we sparked your interest for sightseeing in the Netherlands?
 Would you like to taste the famous cheese yourself and immerse yourself in the colorful variety of the tulips?
 Then book your Fly Aeolus air taxi flight today!
 Fly Aeolus brings you closer to your desired destinations, as we can fly to smaller airports than commercial airlines do.
 Start your holiday in the Netherlands stress-free.
 With our price calculator you can calculate your individual air taxi flight price.